Mendip Green Primary School is a NUT-FREE school.

 The fruit and vegetables are delivered to schools 3 times a week to ensure freshness.

-Depending on the season, there's a choice of:
+Depending on the season, the choice of fruits will vary.
+However, most commonly, there's a choice of:

 - easy-peel citrus fruits, such as satsumas